michmich112/teleporter/README.md

 # Teleporter
-A gather.town teleporter extension which gives the possibility to users to use a `teleport(x, y, space)` command in the console.
+A gather.town teleporter extension which gives the possibility to users to use special commands in the console.

 ## Installation
 Copy or clone the repo, then open chrome and go to [chrome://extensions/](chrome://extensions/) which will bring you to the extension manager page.